Skip to content

 Tip

-For troubleshooting, use tcpdump to capture raw network traffic and then use Wireshark for deeeper analysis.
+For troubleshooting, use tcpdump to capture raw network traffic and then use Wireshark for deeper analysis.

 The example of capturing the traffic at TCP/10008 port: